ramitsurana/ansible-ec2-docker-deployment/README.md

 ````

-### Deploying Wordpress and Redis Containers using Docker Compose
+### Deploying Wordpress and Mariadb Containers using Docker Compose

 It can be done using the ansible playbook.